AudTheCodeWitch/AudTheCodeWitch/README.md

 ❓ My name is pronounced “Odd-ra.”
 You can call me Aud.
 My pronouns are “she/her.”

-🔭 I currently work with a fantastic team at [Raise.dev](https://raise.dev), but I am actively seeking my next software engineering role!
+🔭 I currently work on the Payments team at [Dutchie](https://dutchie.com).

 🌱 My main learning focus at the moment is Test Driven Development with RSpec.